 Kalyani Magazine goes beyond literature – it’s about history.
-Women of color make up over 40% of the world’s population, and yet men make up most of the published writing – when we look back at the 21st century, who will be represented?
+Women of color make up over forty percent of the world’s population, and yet men make up most of the published writing.
+When we look back at the 21st century, who will be represented?

 Although there are magazines out there for women, and for specific ethnicities, there isn’t one for all women of color.
 We have had authors from Africa, Southeast Asia, India, the US and Canada, writing to diverse audiences.
 Not only does this preserve the voices, but it enables our readers to learn more about the true experiences that exist around the world.